dmytrosen/DbApi/README.md

 Introduction
 ============

-One time ADO.NET was very popular among .NET developers.
-It still is.
-Quite a number of .NET folks still push and pull data to and from database using the same old reliable ADO.NET, which, by the way, Microsoft continues to improve.
+One time ADO.NET was very popular among .NET developers, and it still is.
+Not all developers have embraced ORM frameworks.
+Quite a number of .NET folks still push and pull data to and from database using the same old reliable ADO.NET.
-Not all (and far from it) developers have embraced ORM frameworks.
-There are good reasons for that.
-However, discussion of those reasons is out of scope of this document.

-This document is about a way to make life of .NET developer easy by automating ADO.NET part of development.
+This project is about a way to make life better for .NET developer; the way to automate coding ADO.NET part of code.

 Background
 ----------

-It is common when developer writes stored procedure code as well as a component, which is intended to use the stored procedure.
-Then he or she creates a respective method in corresponding data access layer project to connect both:
-.NET component and beck-end stored procedure.
-Most common way to create this method among developers is copy/paste/adjust similar code.
-It works well, because this kind of ADO.NET coding is pretty much straightforward, well known and well templated.
-It is so routing that it begs to be automated.

-Not surprisingly, some companies have created one variation or another of an ADO.NET code generator.
-Quite often such code generator takes form of internal tool or API, which generates a data access layer DLL before MSBuild starts building solution.
-Once DAL method is generated, it is discoverable through .NET reflection.
-Hence, .NET project containing this method can be bound at design time, if build sequence is guaranteed of course.

-This approach is not quite native to MSBuild.
-Committing early binding to such DAL project may be difficult at times.
-Another major problem is limited ability of such tool to identify source of failure, because corresponding code or XML which feeds generator is not part of the built solution.

-Ideal workflow would be like this.
-Developer creates or modifies a stored procedure and saves the changes.
-Then he or she initiates build of a DAL project.
-This action kicks off a process, which reads the stored procedure, generates respective method and puts relevant ADO.NET content in it.
-Once it’s done, the DAL project or DLL (depends on what generator delivers) is ready for use by other .NET projects.

-Let’s take a look on “SQL to ADO.NET API” (later on – DB API), which does it all.
+It is common for developer to create program component as well as stored procedure to act as component proxy on backend.
+It is also common for developer to create program method to call the stored procedure from the program component.
+Some of developers prefer old reliable ADO.NET to do that.

+I reveal no secret when I say that many of such data access methods are alike in a way they define SqlCommand, open SqlConnection, call one of ADO.NET Execute methods, etc. It is repetitive and routine coding of well defined and well templated code.
+It is so repetitive that many developers prefer copy/paste/adjust similar code to save time.
+Of course, the other side of the copy/paste/adjust coin is notorious for dummy "copy/paste" errors.

+Repetitive and well templated code is good candidate for automation.

+This kind of automation implies hacking into project build process to generate project content before project build.
+It creates some challenges, because this sequence of actions is not quite MSBuild friendly.
+Other challenges, like committing to early binding of such project, or ability to identify source of failure, may be difficult to overcome.

+DB API solves most of those problems.
+It parses SQL script, generates source code of data access method, and stores the code in .cs or .vb file, while the file is set to compile when project is compiled.
+DB API also guarantees proper sequence of build actions, as well as it provides accurate error messaging when it runs.

 Fundamentals
 ============

 ### Metadata

-Once upon a time someone got an idea to describe input and output of stored procedure in XML and put this XML in the same stored procedure.
+Once upon a time someone got an idea to describe stored procedure input and output in XML format and put this XML in the same stored procedure.
 This XML is universally called metadata.
-Example of metadata when using DB API:
+Here is an example of metadata, which DB API
+understands:

 ```
 /*
 <DbApiMetadata method="GetListOfUsers">